 The Texas Historical Commission (THC) administers a variety of federal and state reviews for undertakings that affect historic property.
-The Project Review pages of this website provide an overview of the role of THC staff within regulatory processes.
-These webpages address highly technical aspects of regulatory review, so THC staff created a Review Guidance Flyer to provide specifc comments on how CHC appointees and other local preservationists can participate in regulatory processes.
+The Project Review webpage provides an overview of the role of THC staff within regulatory processes.
+These webpages address highly technical aspects of regulatory review, so THC staff created a Review Guidance Flyer to provide specific comments on how CHC appointees and other local preservationists can participate in regulatory processes.

 What CHCs Should Know

 While it is important to learn about the laws and policies that impact historic property, CHCs are not expected to have a ready recollection of these matters.
 Contact THC regional reviewers to discuss issues associated with regulatory concerns or to discuss particular situations within your county.
 Regional reviewers are listed on the Contact Us webpage; scroll down on the webpage to find the "Contacts by County" listing of staff.